Google anti-trust foes see friend in new EU competition chief

 Any ruling by Vestager might have to be able to survive a potential court challenge from Google, which could be tougher to withstand because of Almunia's previous reversals.

-Vestager may initially want to play hard ball, but that does not mean she will close the door to a settlement, said Mario Mariniello, a former economist at the Commission's competition unit and now an expert at think tank Bruegel.
+Vestager may initially want to play hard ball, but that does not mean she will close the door to a settlement, said Mario Mareniello, a former economist at the Commission's competition unit and now an expert at think tank Breugel.

 “If at a certain point in the process effective remedies addressing her objections would be offered by Google, I guess it would be hard for her to say no,” he said.